BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ![Sample](fo2tweaks/components/inventory_filter/sample.gif)

 #### Unlimited party
-This component removes charisma checks upon joining the party.
+This component removes charisma checks upon NPC joining the party.
 It does not remove other checks (karma, etc).
-For example, Goris may still decline to join if you're a "bad guy".
+For example, Goris may still decline to join if you're a childkiller.

 The following companions are affected:
 - Cassidy